-Often called SuperConferences, the League sponsors four each fall, in different regions of the state.
+Often called SuperConferences, the League sponsors these each fall, in different regions of the state.
 Each conference is a one-day smorgasbord of information about debate.
 Coaches and students alike can benefit from these super sessions.
 Experienced coaches and presenters from across the nation gather to help explain and inform about all aspects of debate.
-These presenters bring handouts and materials for the express purpose of making you more knowledgeable about debate.
+These presenters share handouts and materials for the express purpose of making you more knowledgeable about debate.
+In addition, oftentimes state medalists will conduct student demonstrations for the audience.
 As an added benefit, students and coaches can attend sessions on all UIL events at this conference.
 The conference is free, provided as a service by the League.
-For more information about UIL Student Activities Conferences, access the UIL website: www.uiltexas.org/academics/student-activities-conferences.
+For more information about UIL Student Activities Conferences, access the UIL website: www.uiltexas.org/academics/student-activity-conferences.